djfdyuruiry/junit-bark/README.md

 ## How?

-This module uses `tap-parser` and `junit-report-builder` to stream test results from TAP into JUnit XML.
+This module streams test results from TAP and uses `junit-report-builder` to build JUnit XML.

 Given you have Alsatian installed, you can run: